 The Fine Print

-There aren’t many hidden surprises with VCIT.
-In exchange for that 5.06% yield, you take on some sensitivity to both interest rates and corporate credit conditions.
-But relative to many other bond ETFs, it still leans toward the conservative side.
-Vanguard rates it a 2 out of 5 on its risk scale.
+VCIT doesn’t carry many hidden surprises.
+In exchange for its 5.22% SEC yield, you take on some sensitivity to both interest rates and corporate credit conditions.
+Relative to many other bond ETFs, it still leans conservative.
+Vanguard rates it a 2 out of 5 on its internal risk scale.

 The bigger issue is taxes.
-Every monthly distribution from VCIT is taxed as ordinary income if held in a taxable account.
-That means it’s subject to both federal and state taxes at your marginal rate.
-That can significantly reduce your payout.
+Every monthly distribution from VCIT is taxed as ordinary income in a taxable account, meaning it’s subject to both federal and state taxes at your marginal rate.
+That can significantly reduce what you actually keep.

-Vanguard estimates that over the past three years, VCIT delivered a 5.5% annualized total return before taxes.
-After taxes on distributions, that drops to 3.69%.
-If you also factor in capital gains taxes upon selling, it falls further to 3.44%.
+Vanguard has estimated that over a recent three-year period, VCIT delivered a 5.5% annualized total return before taxes.
+After accounting for taxes on distributions, that dropped to 3.69%.
+Factoring in capital gains taxes upon selling reduced it further to 3.44%.

-There’s no real workaround here.
-Corporate bond income is inherently tax inefficient.
-The most practical solution is to hold VCIT in a tax-advantaged account like a Roth IRA, where those distributions can compound without the tax drag.
+There’s no clean workaround for this.
+Corporate bond income is inherently tax-inefficient.
+The most practical solution is to hold VCIT inside a tax-advantaged account like a Roth IRA, where those distributions can compound free of the tax drag.